-The best advice about buying fresh figs is to purchase them when they’re ripe.
-Unlike other fruits, figs don’t really ripen after they’re picked.
-So look for ones that are already soft and feel like water-balloons.
-If you can’t touch them, another tip is if they’re splitting or look as if they’re just about to split, or if a small droplet of sap is oozing from the hole in the bottom, the fig will be sweet and syrupy.
+When you’re buying figs, you do want one close to ripeness.
+Figs don’t ripen that well off the tree, and they’re ready to eat when soft and feel like water balloons.
+If they’re splitting, or look as if they’re just about to split, or if a small droplet of sap is oozing from the hole in the bottom, you know the figs will be sweet and syrupy.
 And it’s time to use them.

 Related Links and Recipes